I. These regulations are in constant evolution and can be changed or adapted at all times if LFA Management deems it necessary.

 I. Any player who plans to be absent from a game must inform the President as soon as possible.

 * See also Administrative Rules RA–06, RA–07 and RA–08.

 I. The President is responsible for selecting Substitute players.
 Every effort will be made to avoid giving an advantage to a team missing a Regular Player.
 The team’s rank in the standings must not have an impact on the skill level of the substitute to be selected.

 II.
 If a Player decides to reverse his decision after advising the President that he will be absent for a game, he must receive permission from the President.
 For example, if a Substitute has been confirmed for a game and cannot be reached in order to cancel his attendance, the Regular Player must give up his spot in that game.

 III.
 Only Substitutes having played at least 3 regular season games are eligible to play in playoff games.
 In the case of new players only, known "SUBS" will be eligible to play.

 HR-07- PLAYER TRADES

 I. The only objective of a Player Trade will be to resolve the problem of a major imbalance in the league standings.

 II.
-No trades between teams can take places prior to November 1 or after December 15.
-The only kind of traded permitted between these dates is a trade to replace a Regular Player.
+No trades between teams can take place prior to November 1 or after December 15.
+The only kind of trade permitted between these dates is a trade to replace a Regular Player.

 III.
 The president is ultimately responsible for trading players to maintain the balance between teams.